richardhj/contao-ajax_reload_element/README.md

 # AjaxRelaodElement for Contao Open Source CMS

 With AjaxReloadElement you have the possibility to fetch a particular front end module or content element via ajax.
 All you have to do is to tick the box „allow ajax reload“ for the module/element and include a JavaScript.
 If you are using jQuery you can use something like this.
+(Create a `j_….html5` template and include it in the layout.)
 ```html
 <script>
 	$(".mod_my_module a.reloadThisElementOnClick").click(function (event) {